wheatstalk/aws-cdk-exec/README.md

 # AWS CDK Exec

-Provides `cdk-exec`, a command to tighten up your AWS CDK development loop by helping you find and execute the physical resources for your lambdas and state machines, with or without input.
+Provides `cdk-exec`, an AWS CDK dev tool to quickly find and execute your Lambdas and State Machines in AWS.

 ```
 $ cdk-exec integ-cdk-exec/Function --input '{"succeed":true}'